forceedge01/sql-api-wrapper/README.md

 - insertSeedDataIfExists() // Auto fires on construct.
 - createFixture(array $data = [], string $uniqueColumn = null) // Recreates a record for fresh usage.
+- getSingle(array $where) // Returns a single record defined by the mapping.
+- getColumn(string $column, array $where) // Returns a single column value from the database.
 - getValue(string $key) // Get key value based on mapping.
 - truncate() // Truncates a table.
 - subSelect(string $table, string $column, array $where) // Provides the ability to sub select a column for any query.